Cambridge Healthtech Instituteの第15回年次

 Session Break1:00 pm

-1:10 pm LUNCHEON PRESENTATION:Pharmacokinetics, Immunogenicity and Manufacturability Assessment in early Biologics Drug Discovery
+1:10 pm LUNCHEON PRESENTATION:Pharmacokinetics, Immunogenicity and Manufacturability Assessment in Early Biologics Drug Discovery

 Yongsheng Xiao, Dr., Senior Director, Protein Science, WuXi Biologics